BMBOMICH/psvl/README.md

 <div align="center" markdown="1">

-**Built with ❤️ in Baku, Azerbaijan — Drafted with Claude by Anthropic**
+**Built with ❤️ by Elxan Hüseynov — Drafted with Claude by Anthropic**

 If PSVL protected your project, a ⭐ would help other indie developers find it.